Skip to content

 detectLocale(options)Detect locale from cookie, query, path, or Accept-Language header

-getSSRLocaleScript(locale)Generate a <script> tag to inject locale into HTML (XSS-safe)
+getSSRLocaleScript(locale, options?)Generate a <script> tag to inject locale into HTML (XSS-safe).
+Pass { key } for custom variable

 getDirection(locale)Return 'rtl' or 'ltr'